VenturaNotes/Knowledge/- Topics/centripetal.md

 ## Synthesis
 -
 ## Source [^1]
-- adj. moving towards a centre, as from the peripheral tissues to the brain.
+- adj. moving towards a center, as from the peripheral tissues to the brain.
 ## References

 [^1]: [[(Home Page) Concise Medical Dictionary 10th Edition by Oxford Reference]]